Forensic Accounting Services

 Pamela Wickes investigates allegations of fraudulent activity in organizations of all sizes, from small emergency response organizations to publicly traded companies, as well as governments and not-for-profits, with losses ranging from a few thousand dollars to nearly $10 million.
 Sometimes Pam is asked to just confirm the suspicions of employee embezzlement and theft and other times she has to quantify/evaluate the losses over a certain period of time for criminal prosecution/defense.
 Pam assists clients with preparation of the Proof of Loss for their crime and fidelity insurance policy claim.
 Wickes Forensic Accounting & Consulting, LLC can be retained by insurance companies to evaluate and critique loss claims as well.
 Pam has also investigated alleged deposit structuring and unreported income related to Cash Transaction Reports (CTRs), Suspicious Activity Reports (SARs), and income tax fraud.

 In connection with actual or anticipated lawsuits, as well as insurance claims, involving individuals, businesses or other organizations, Wickes Forensic Accounting & Consulting, LLC calculates damages related to the specific issue at hand, such as a contract dispute, theft, fraud, fire, etc. The circumstances of each case are different, and sometimes attorneys engage Pamela Wickes to simply help with discovery and settlement negotiations or to rebut an opposing expert report.
-The estimate of damages may include lost profits, increased cost, mitigation and restitution, reconstruction of financial data, loss of buildings and equipment, etc. Pam is most commonly engaged to estimate lost profits as an element of economic damages in a litigation matter.
+The estimate of damages may include lost profits, increased cost, mitigation and restitution, reconstruction of financial data, loss of buildings and equipment, etc. Estimates for personal earnings losses may include lost earnings, lost earnings capacity, lost benefits, medical costs incurred, future medical costs, and lost household services.

 Financial forensics are helpful to resolve minority oppression and dissenting shareholder matters, as well as post-acquisition disputes.
 Pamela Wickes performs forensic accounting services to assist with issues relating to entitlements to profit sharing or dividends, non-business related expenditures, unreported income, conflicts of interest, earn out disputes, etc. The investigation of payments made pursuant to earn-out provisions of a sale are tailored based on the specific terms to the applicable agreement.
 As with other owner / stakeholder disputes, the financial investigation entails conducting interviews and obtaining and analyzing related financial documents and information.